ahmed-barakat333/LRI_MM_Pain/README.md

  - `Chord_diagram`: Data and code used to visualize some of the interactions between ligands of MM - plasma cells (PCs) and bone marrow stromal cells (BMSCs) with sensory neuron receptors.
  - `Communication_score`: Data and code used to analyse the significance of interactions between ligands of MM - PCs and BMSCs with sensory neuron receptors.

-4- **Network_analysis**:  Data and code used to construct a signaling network of MM PCs and BMSCs using [CARNIVAL](https://saezlab.github.io/CARNIVAL/).
+4- **Network_analysis**:  Data and code used to construct a signaling network of MM PCs and BMSCs using [CARNIVAL](https://saezlab.github.io/CARNIVAL/) R package.